Zhibade/modo-ik-fk-match/README.md

 the appropriate controls.
 It will also automatically adjust the constraints to use the corresponding mode (FK or IK).

-NOTE: It only works with the standard 3 joint chain setup (one for FK, one for IK and one for binding to the mesh) It won't work with the default MODO IK/FK blending.
+**NOTE:** It only works with the standard 3 joint chain setup (one for FK, one for IK and one for binding to the mesh) It won't work with the default MODO IK/FK blending.

-NOTE: This is intended mostly as a template for more specific or advanced IK/FK matching, not as a catch-all solution.
+**NOTE:** This is intended mostly as a template for more specific or advanced IK/FK matching, not as a catch-all solution.
-You will need to adjust the scripts to match your needs (more info on the *How to Install* section)
+You will need to adjust the scripts to suit your needs (more info on the *How to Install* section)

 ## How to Install
 - Clone/Download this repository